soccermafia89/chroot-umount/README.md

 Role Name
 =========

-Mounts a boot and root device as a filesystem mount on /mnt.
+Umounts a boot and root device as a filesystem mount on /mnt.
+Reverses what the chroot-mount role does.

 Requirements
 ------------